ionic-team/ionic-docs/docs/api/accordion.md

 ### Accordion Group

-The accordion group can be disabled with the `accordion` property on `ion-accordion-group`.
+The accordion group can be disabled with the `disabled` property on `ion-accordion-group`.

 import DisableGroup from '@site/static/usage/accordion/disable-group/index.md';